Travel Auckland to Christchurch Stray style! The "Short Moe" is Stray's Moe Pass without the very Far South.

-Today we head south towards the ‘wild’ West Coast passing through the Buller Gorge down a stretch of road that was recently rated as one of the top ten drives in the world by Lonely Planet.
-We stop at Cape Foulwind and visit the seal colony, before heading to our Stray exclusive stop nestled amongst the native bush in Paparoa National Park.
-The sunset is a must if the weather is clear!
+Today we head south towards the ‘wild’ West Coast passing through Buller Gorge and down a stretch of road that was recently rated one of the top ten drives in the world by Lonely Planet.
+We stop at Cape Foulwind to visit the seal colony and then head for the historic coal mining town, Westport.
+The sunset from our accommodation tonight is a must if the weather is clear!

 Enjoy a free day and get out and explore the mighty Franz Josef Glacier.
 Navigate the maze of ice and explore the incredible landscape on a Franz Josef Glacier guided tour, or visit the glacial terminal face for some spectacular photos.
 There are also many excellent bush hikes available in the region.